Hourglass figure: Women's fashion

-The return of the hourglass figure has been influenced by many different things, including the different roles women play at home and in the workplace.
-This reflects the fact that women in today's society have more control over what they look like than they did in years past.
+The return of the hourglass figure has been influenced by the many different roles women play at home and in the workplace.
+This reflects the fact that women in society have more control over what they look like than in years past.
 In the 1960s women celebrated liberation by wearing skimpy mini skirts, in the '70s bohemian fashion emerged thanks to the feminist movement, and in the '80s the fight for equality in the workplace led many women to choose attire that drew less attention to their bodies.